Jung Ryeo-won: 2013–2017: Acting setback

 In January 2013, Jung unveiled her official website, through which she hopes to connect with her fans.
 Messages from the actress are uploaded in the "From rw" section.
 She then reunited with Pained costar Kwon Sang-woo in the medical drama Medical Top Team, playing a charismatic and ambitious thoracic surgeon.

 Jung next played an impatient and careless radio producer in the cable series Bubble Gum in 2015; she and co-star Lee Dong-wook previously appeared together in the 2003 sitcom Do the Right Thing.
 In 2017, she starred in the legal procedural drama, Witch at Court, playing a highly ambitious prosecutor who speaks her mind and is known for her aggressive investigation tactics.
 For her portrayal, she received the Top Excellence Award at the 2017 KBS Drama Awards.

 2018–present: Return to television and continued work

 In 2018, Jung starred in the black comedy film Gate.
 She then starred in the SBS' gastronomy drama Wok of Love.

 In 2019, Jung starred in the legal television series Prosecutor Civil War.

 In September 2020, Jung's contract with KeyEast expired.
 She subsequently signed with H & Entertainment.
 In July 2022, Jung renewed her contract with H & Entertainment.

 Other activities

+Art

 Jung published Ryeo-won's Sketchbook in 2007, which contained her drawings and writings about her Christian faith.
 Though she hasn't received formal instruction in fine arts, Jung likes to express herself through drawing in her spare time.
 Two of her artwork pieces were sold at a charity auction in 2012.